 - Sign and return financial aid forms to the university you plan to attend.

-- Send your final transcript and student loan application.
+- Send the university your final high school transcript and student loan application (if applicable).

 - Notify the schools whose enrollment offers you decline.

 Now celebrate!
 You are about to enter one of the most amazing times of your life, and one that will change you forever.
 Make the most of your college experience, and remember to study.
 It is important to maintain your GPA so that you can maintain your scholarships throughout your college career.